-As the students of the Sorbonne and elsewhere fantastically shook France’s political foundations, the UW BSU staged a surprise occupation of the offices of UW President Charles Odegaard to demand that the UW take steps to amend the overwhelming lack of minority representation on its campus.
-Among the BSU’s specific demands was a budget allocation for $50,000 to be spent developing an expanded black studies program.
+As the students of the University of Paris defiantly shook France’s political foundations, the UW BSU staged a surprise occupation of the offices of UW President Charles Odegaard to demand that the UW take steps to amend the overwhelming lack of minority representation on its campus.
+Among the BSU’s specific demands were recruitment of more black students and faculty, more tutoring and counseling for black students, and expansion of the black studies program.

 BSU President E. J. Brisker claimed Odegaard’s signature as a victory because it “put Odegaard on record and made absolutely clear his position.”
 The Faculty Senate executive committee also signed the statement, and later that week the Senate body unanimously approved the statement during its regular meeting.
 Prior to the vote, Brisker read aloud a prepared statement, which was met with applause by the Senate.
 Brisker’s statement read in part as follows:

-The UW BSU sit-in remains unique among examples of student direct action in that its long-term impact involved not merely changes to UW policy, but also the establishment of new departments, new administrative positions, and even new buildings on the UW campus.
+The UW BSU sit-in remains unique among examples of student direct action in that its long-term impact involved not merely changes to UW policy, but also the establishment of new academic departments, new faculty and administrative positions, and even new buildings on the UW campus.
 The legacy of the event remains on the UW campus today in the form of the Office of Minority Affairs and Diversity, the Ethnic Cultural Center and Theatre, and the American Ethnic Studies department.
-In addition, several of the sit-in’s young organizers have today become significant leaders in the local social justice community, including longtime King County Councilmember Larry Gossett, UW Vice President for Minority Affairs Emile Pitre, and multi-faceted community activist Aaron Dixon (then a Garfield High student and co-founder of the Seattle Black Panther Party and Garfield’s own BSU).
+In addition, several of the sit-in’s young organizers have today become significant leaders in the local social justice activist community, including longtime King County Council member Larry Gossett, UW Vice President for Minority Affairs Emile Pitre, and multi-faceted community activist Aaron Dixon, then a Garfield High School student and co-founder of the Seattle Black Panther Party and Garfield’s own BSU.